Abirrahman2/DATA-SCIENCE/README.md

 This project is about data preprocessing for train machine learning algorithm Here we used various kind of technique to prepare the data.
+Also i did web scrabbing for extract data from various website.
+I applied data visualization technique to explore data..